-2Investigating the relationship between the spending share and the vote share - rather than the impact of one additional euro spent - presents many advantages in our context.
-In particular, even controlling for inflation, an extra euro in the 1850s is hardly comparable to the same euro nowadays.
-Besides, given that campaigning is an equilibrium game, recent theoretical papers make the argument that the key dimension is not your level of spending but what you spend compared to the other candidates - i.e., your share (Acharya et al., 2019).
+2Investigating the relationship between votes and spending shares - rather than the impact of a marginal euro - presents many advantages in our context.
+Even controlling for inflation, an extra euro in the 1850s is hardly comparable to the same euro nowadays.
+Besides, campaigning is the equilibrium outcome of a strategic game: recent theoretical papers make the argument that the key dimension is thus not the absolute level of spending but what one spends compared to the other candidates - i.e., one's spending share (Acharya et al., 2019).

-3A number of articles in the literature have tried to pinpoint this causal impact, using a number of different empirical strategies: Levitt (1994) uses same-races repetition in U.S. Congressional elections; Gerber (1998) instruments spending with variables affecting fundraising abilities; Jacobson (2006) resorts to survey data and Gerber (2004) to field experiments.
-Recent papers use fine grain geographical data to exploit quasi-random variations in exposure to campaign advertising (Spenkuch and Toniatti, 2018; Larcinese and Miner, 2018), or natural experiments (Bekkouche et al., 2020).
-While these articles make an important contribution to causally estimating the effects of campaigning, they consider - by construction given their empirical methodology - only specific time periods.
+3Several papers have tried to single out this causal element, using different empirical strategies: Levitt (1994) uses sameraces repetition in U.S. Congressional elections; Gerber (1998) instruments spending with variables affecting fundraising abilities; Gerber (2004) resorts to field experiments and Jacobson (2006) to survey data.
+More recent research uses media regulations to exploit quasi-random variations in exposure to campaign advertising (Spenkuch and Toniatti, 2018; Da Silveira and De Mello, 2011), or natural experiments affecting candidates' fundraising (Bekkouche et al., 2020).
+These identification strategies produce estimates that are in line with those of our saturated fixed-effect specifications; but while all these articles make an important contribution in the causal interpretation of campaigning, they are constrained by their empirical methodology (and data availability) to the study of specific time periods.